-- Can you immediately identify any contacts you could reach out to after this training that could help you pursue your goals? - Are there any contacts you think you could help? - Could any of your contacts have ties to the industry/field you are hoping to join?
-What about your contacts' contacts? - What advice do others in the room have for you?
+- Can you immediately identify any contacts you could reach out to after this training that could help you pursue your goals? - What about your contacts' contacts? - Do you have any shared contacts as a group? - What advice do others in the room have for you?